 Why Use VPN To Change Your IP Address?

 It is the most practical and safest alternative to use VPN to change your IP address.
 Why?

 For one thing, you can use it wherever you are, whether at home or somewhere else.
 Being web-based, you can access your VPN account as long as you have internet connection.
 So, for instance, if you’re in a hotel, your device will be using your VPN address and not your current location’s.

 All your traffic will be encrypted when utilizing a VPN, and it’s the best reason for this.
 No matter where your location is, your connections are protected all the time.

 Essentially, a VPN is like a P.O. box for your internet activity.
-Through a VPN, you’ll be using an IP address that connects you to the internet, but the internet will not be able to identify where you really are.
+Through a VPN, you’ll be using an IP address that connects you to the internet, but the internet will not be able to find out where you really are.